Skip to content

 Completeness and accuracy testing

-• FCA have reminded firms of their requirement for completeness and accuracy testing for transaction reporting.
+• The FCA has reminded firms of their requirement for completeness and accuracy testing for transaction reporting.

 • firms have a “requirement to conduct regular reconciliation of front office trading records against data samples provided by competent authorities.”